Build a Safer Fleet: Your 2025 Safety Program Guide

 Routine vehicle inspections can also improve your preventive maintenance program.
 Completing inspections with a mobile app allows your drivers to input odometer readings, which can trigger service reminders, helping you get vehicles into the shop on time for regularly scheduled maintenance.

-3. Use vehicle assignment history to monitor assets
+3. Use assignment history to improve accountability

 Scheduling and assigning vehicles is standard practice for any fleet manager, but fleets with outdated management systems often don’t keep a record of vehicle assignments.
 Looking back at vehicle assignment history is a great way to analyze fleet safety and make better decisions for the future.